rundeck/docs/docs/manual/integrations/servicenow-app.md

 ## Requirements

-The application is supported on Orlando and Paris ServiceNow&reg; releases.
-We will be working towards Quebec certification soon.
+The application is supported on Paris, Quebec and Rome ServiceNow&reg; releases.

-An active Rundeck Enterprise license for version 3.2.x or higher is also required.
+An active Rundeck Enterprise license for a currently supported version is also required.
+(Minimum is 3.3.0)

 ## Requesting the application